plotly/plotly.github.io/_posts/basic/2018-09-17-how-to-create-a-bubble-chart.md

 steps:
  - title: Add Data
    sub-steps:
-    - copy: "Bubble charts are nothing but scatter plots useful for comparing the relationship between the data objects in three dimensions: X-axis, Y-axis and Z-axis (representing the size of the bubbles).
-While in addition to the nature of bubble charts to show the relationships in three dimensions, plotly's React Chart Editor easily allows to group the data points based on a new dimension which is color of the bubbles."
+    - copy: "Bubble charts are scatter plots with an added size dimension, thus three dimensional data is represented as x position, y position, and size of the marker."
-    - copy: "Head to the Plotly's new [online React Chart Editor](https://plot.ly/create/).
+    - copy: "Head to the Plotly's [Chart Studio](https://plot.ly/create/).
 You have the option of typing directly in the grid, uploading your local file, or entering a URL of an online dataset.
 Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see [this](http://help.plot.ly/add-data-to-the-plotly-grid/) tutorial."
       img: "![Example after](../static/images/create-bubble-chart/add-data.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your Chart Editor."
+It'll open in your Chart Studio."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

  - title: Create Chart
    sub-steps:
     - copy: "After adding data, go to 'Traces' section under 'Structure' menu on the left-hand side.
 Choose the 'Type' of trace.
-For creating bubble charts, choose 'Scatter' under 'Simple' trace type (Ideally, The trace will be set to 'Scatter' by default)."
+For creating bubble charts, choose 'Scatter' under 'Simple' trace type."
       img: "![Chart type bubble](../static/images/create-bubble-chart/chart-type-scatter.png)"
     - copy: After selecting the trace type, you should then fill the 'X' and 'Y' values from the dropdown to create the plot.
 This will create a raw scatter trace, as seen below."
       img: "![X and Y values](../static/images/create-bubble-chart/select-x-y.png)"